John Wimber

 John Richard Wimber (February 25, 1934 – November 17, 1997) was an American pastor, Christian author and musician.
 Initially ordained as a Quaker minister, he became an early, pioneering pastor of charismatic congregations, and a popular thought leader in modern Christian publications on the third person of the Christian Trinity, the Holy Spirit, and the Holy Spirit's action in modern churches through miraculous phenomena referred to as miracles, or signs and wonders.
-Wimber was a founding leader of the Vineyard Movement, a Christian movement that Ken Gulliksen began in the United States and that later became a wider denomination.
+Wimber was a founding leader of the Vineyard Movement, a Christian movement that Kenn Gulliksen began in the United States and that later became a wider denomination.

 Early life

 John Richard Wimber was born on February 25, 1934, in Kirksville, Missouri, to Basil and Genevieve Estelynn (Martin) Wimber.
 He grew up outside of a religious or faith-based belief system until he became a Christian at the age of 29.
 Wimber was recognised as a talented musician, and he first played as a professional at the age of 15 at the Dixie Castle in Orange, California.
 Four years later, in 1953, Wimber won a first prize at the Lighthouse International Jazz Festival.

-Wimber was a talented keyboardist and vocalist.
+Wimber was a talented keyboardist, saxophonist, and vocalist.
 He was a pianist and singer in The Paramours group, later known as The Righteous Brothers, from 1962 to 1963, as well as a manager for The Righteous Brothers during this period.
 This five-member band preceded Bobby Hatfield and Bill Medley's eventual induction into the Rock and Roll Hall of Fame.

 He converted to Christianity in 1963, immediately enrolled in Azusa Pacific College, and majored in Biblical Studies.
 Upon graduating he was ordained as a Quaker minister.
 He then took a pastoral position with the Yorba Linda Friends Church.